CaliKane/ScriptObservatory/README.md

  - Make Chrome extension public

 v0.4:
+ - Add way to quickly visualize which scripts are most actively included (use this as sort key?)
  - Add tests for chrome extension code
  - Have robobrowser automatically report all errors while browsing sites
  - Build a VM-based solution to sandbox the robobrowser